G

 Where to Find Great Kiskadees

-Great Kiskadees are incredibly adaptive birds.
-They are opportunistic omnivores that nest in all sorts of habitats, from woodlands and scrublands to open grasslands, agricultural regions and even highly urban areas.
-They live throughout much of South America, Central America, parts of Mexico and into the United States in far southern Texas.
+Great Kiskadees are incredibly adaptable birds.
+They are opportunistic omnivores that nest in all sorts of habitats, from woodlands and scrublands to open grasslands, agricultural regions, and even highly urban areas.
+They live throughout much of South America, Central America, parts of Mexico, and into the United States in far southern Texas.
 Great Kiskadees also often live near wetlands and waterways, as they are just as adept at catching prey from the water as they are in the air.

-The Lesser Kiskadee, Pitangus lictor, was also originally part of the Pitangus genus.
+The Lesser Kiskadee, Philohydor lictor, was also originally part of the Pitangus genus.
 It is very similar in appearance to the Great Kiskadee, with notable exceptions.
 It has a much longer and thinner bill and is a smaller and more slender bird overall.
-In 1984, the much less common Lesser Kiskadee was moved to the genus Philohydor, meaning water loving.
+In 1984, the much less common Lesser Kiskadee was moved to the genus Philohydor, meaning water-loving.
 It was renamed Philohydor lictor, although it is still referred to as Pitangus lictor in some sources.

 Two Great Kiskadee

 The Great Kiskadee is a bright and colorful bird.
-It was named for its most prominent feature, its bright yellow belly the color of sulfur.
+It was named for its distinctive call, not its appearance; its most prominent visual feature is its bright yellow belly, the color of sulfur.
 Its head is striped in black and white, with a white chin, thick black eye line, thick white superciliary line, and black on its crown.
-Those crown feathers hide a secret, though.
-Those black crown feathers conceal a bright yellow crest.
+Those crown feathers hide a secret, though: beneath the black feathers lies a bright yellow crest.
 The Great Kiskadee raises the yellow feathers up and to the sides when it is agitated.

-This bird has rich, reddish brown or rufous colored feathers on its back, wings, and tail.
+This bird has rich, reddish-brown or rufous-colored feathers on its back, wings, and tail.
 Its feet are shiny and black, and its black beak is short and stout.
-The bird has been described as blocky or stout.
+The bird is often described as blocky or stout.
 It has a large head and a thick neck, and it is one of the largest of the Tyrannidae family of flycatchers.
-Both males and females of the species look similar.
+Males and females look similar.

 The Great Kiskadee is not a migratory bird.
 It is a permanent resident throughout its range and is known to fight aggressively to maintain its territory.
 Both males and females defend their nests, and although the male does not incubate the eggs or brood the nestlings, he is known to stay close by and actively defend against predators when the female is on the nest.